kineticstoolkit/kineticstoolkit_doc/src/python_functions_docstrings.md

 # Docstrings

-:::{card} Summary
-This section shows how to properly document a function so that future users (or future-yourself) will understand the meaning of the code even months after.
-:::

 We theoretically know enough on functions to follow on with other concepts.
 However, although the solutions to the previous exercises do work, they could be much more documented.

+:::{tip}
 Keep in mind that code is wrote once, often by only one programmer, but it is read many times after, often by other people.
-An undocumented function is usually clear to the programmer while it is being written; but will it be months later?
+An undocumented function is usually clear to the programmer while it is being written, but will it be months later?
+:::

 Docstrings are the most important way to document functions.
 A docstring is literally a **string** that **doc**uments a function.
 While being facultative, it is almost mandatory in any code other than very simple scripts.
 A standard docstrings is a [triple-quote string](python_strings_triple_quotes.md) placed just below the function signature.
+Minimally, a docstring clearly indicates:

+1. What the function does, on one single line.
+2. What are the types and contents of every expected parameter.
+3. What are the type and contents of the return value, if any.

-Here is what a good docstring for the [`format_info`](python_functions_return_exercise2.md) function would be:
+Here is what a good docstring looks like:

 ```{code-cell} ipython3
 def format_info(i_participant, first_name, last_name, age, height, weight):